Dysproz/teleserver/README.md

 By default it's linked to Google.
 (Please be aware that after changing OPENMEET_var it's essential to restart server or simply reboot)

+## Updates

+In order to update this application, run again system_setup.yml playbook.
+Asnible will automatically skip installation of required packages and will download latest version of app to /usr/local/teleserver.